- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

-Rebecca C. Mandeville is a Trauma-Informed Psychotherapist and Recovery Coach, Educator, and author of Rejected, Shamed, and Blamed.
-She is a pioneer in identifying the overlapping symptoms of family scapegoating abuse (FSA), complex trauma (C-PTSD), betrayal trauma, and the devastating impact and effects of multigenerational trauma on adult survivors of dysfunctional and narcissistic, family systems.
+Rebecca C. Mandeville is a Trauma-Informed Psychotherapist and Certified Clinical Trauma Professional; recognized Family Systems expert; Educator; and author of the first book ever written on what she named ‘Family Scapegoating Abuse’ (FSA), Rejected, Shamed, and Blamed.
+Rebecca is a pioneer in identifying the overlapping symptoms of family scapegoating abuse (FSA), complex trauma (C-PTSD), betrayal trauma, and the devastating impact and effects of multigenerational trauma on adult survivors of dysfunctional and narcissistic, family systems.

 It would be nice to believe that when children turn into adults they are somehow magically released from the ‘family scapegoat’ role.
 However, this is not at all the case.
 In fact, many individuals who come to me for therapy suffer from Complex Post-Traumatic Stress Disorder (C-PTSD) due to continued family abuse that has resulted in them feeling psycho-emotionally paralyzed and worthless – even suicidal.